rivt-sys/rivtpublic-solar-canopy/r0101-codes/README.md

 This report covers the structural design of a residential solar canopy located in Larkspur, California.
 It includes the design of a concrete slab and stem wall foundation, a welded steel tube frame, and solar panel clips.

-(... for project data - see report output ...)
+(... for project administrative data see PDF report output ...)

 ------------